patrickzheng/InLivingColor/README.md

 ![](https://github.com/rhymeswithlion/InLivingColor/blob/master/images/colorsearch.png?raw=true)

 - _ColorMap_: Currently shows the number of photos that have been processed in different counties of the United States.
+(As you can see in the images above, the website is not just indexing the U.S., however.)

 ![](https://github.com/rhymeswithlion/InLivingColor/blob/master/images/colormap.png?raw=true)

+## InLivingColor InANutshell

+Under Construction.

+## How to Download Millions of Photos from Flickr

+Under Construction.

+## Batch Processing

+Under Construction.

+## API Calls

+Under Construction.